GitVNS/responsive-weather-app/README.md

 # Responsive

-A responsive Weather app design in Flutter ffor Mobile, Tablet and Desktop.
+A responsive Weather app design in Flutter for Mobile, Tablet and Desktop.

 ## Samples